Criminal Justice Today: An Introductory Text for the 21st Century, 16th edition

 Find it fast

-Criminal Justice Today: An Introductory Text for the 21st Century is your guide to examine criminal justice through the lens of freedom and security.
-You'll focus on the crime picture in the US and the three traditional elements of the criminal justice system: police, courts, and corrections.
-Informed by the text's comprehensive coverage, the author empowers you to evaluate the American justice system, as you seek to preserve individual rights and public order.
+Criminal Justice Today introduces criminal justice through the lens of freedom and security.
+Focusing on the crime picture in the US, the authors present comprehensive coverage of the three traditional elements of the criminal justice system: police, courts and corrections.
+Built around the theme of tension between individual rights and public order, the text challenges you to evaluate the strengths and weaknesses of the American justice system.

 Published by Pearson (July 14th 2021) - Copyright © 2021